Blindhuhn

-Blindhuhn (English: "blind chicken"), also called blind hen, Westphalian blind chicken, Lippisches blind chicken or goose feed is a stew that is part of Westphalian cuisine in Germany.
+Blindhuhn ([ˈblɪntˌhuːn], lit. 'blind chicken'; also called blindes huhn [ˈblɪndəs huːn], Westphalian blind chicken, Lippisches blind chicken or goose feed) is a stew that is part of Westphalian cuisine in Germany.
 It is a hearty dish is prepared from various beans, potatoes, carrots, pears and apples as well as bacon.
 Depending on how it is prepared, it has a soupy to creamy consistency and is slightly acidic per to the addition of apples and vinegar.
 Despite its name, the dish contains no chicken.

 In some preparations, unsmoked or smoked mettwurst sausage is added at the end and also cooked.
 Fried onion is sometimes used to top the dish.